 Initial results from a clinical trial do not necessarily predict final results.
 We cannot be assured that these trials will ultimately be successful.
 In addition, patients may not be compliant with their dosing regimen or trial protocols or they may withdraw from the clinical trial at any time for any reason.
 In addition, while the clinical trials of our product candidates are designed based on the available relevant information, in view of the uncertainties inherent in drug development, such clinical trials may not be designed with focus on indications, patient populations, dosing regimens, safety or efficacy parameters or other variables that will provide the necessary safety or efficacy data to support regulatory approval to commercialize the resulting product candidates.
 This is particularly the case for emerging gene therapies where we do not yet have a defined regulatory pathway and there can be no assurance that regulators in the U.S., E.U., U.K., Japan or other jurisdictions will accept any gene therapy clinical data sets for approval and without additional clinical trials or that future trials will support approvals.
 In addition, individual patient responses to the dose administered of a product candidate may vary in a manner that is difficult to predict.
 Also, the methods we select to assess particular safety or efficacy parameters may not yield statistical precision in estimating our product candidates' effects on study participants.
 Even if we believe the data collected from clinical trials of our product candidates are promising, these data may not be sufficient to support approval by the FDA or foreign regulatory authorities.
 Preclinical and clinical data can be interpreted in different ways.
-Accordingly, the FDA or foreign regulatory authorities.
-Preclinical and clinical data can be interpreted in different ways.
-Accordingly, the FDA or foreign regulatory authorities.
-Preclinical and clinical data can be interpreted in different ways.
-Accordingly, the FDA or foreign regulatory authorities.
+Accordingly, the FDA or foreign regulatory authorities could interpret these data in different ways from us or our partners, which could delay, limit or prevent regulatory approval.

-In addition, certain of our product candidates may be based on emerging gene therapy technologies.
+In addition, certain of our product candidates are based on emerging gene therapy technologies.
 The FDA may require different endpoints than the endpoints we anticipate using or have used in our clinical trials, or a different analysis of those endpoints, it may be more difficult for us to obtain, or we may be delayed in obtaining, FDA approval of our product candidates.
-If we are not successful in commercializing any of our products or product candidates, or are significantly delayed in doing so, our business will be materially harmed.
+If we are not successful in commercializing any of our products or product candidates, if approved, or are significantly delayed in doing so, our business will be materially harmed.